wala/WALA/README-Gradle.md

 initial project open, especially if you have a slow network connection.

+### Benign Warning About Non-Managed Maven Project

+Each time you open the WALA project, IntelliJ IDEA may report “Non-managed pom.xml file found” in its event log.
+This arises because WALA historically has built using both Gradle and Maven, but WALA in IntelliJ IDEA needs only the Gradle configuration.
+You can safely ignore this notification, permanently disable it using the offered “Disable notification” link, or even disable the IntelliJ IDEA Maven plugin entirely if you have no other need for it.

 ### Project Configuration as Derived Model

 IntelliJ IDEA automatically derives its project models from the Gradle